Baccarat (company): 2011–present

-In October 2021, Baccarat debuted the 180th anniversary version of its Harcourt glass at Paris Fashion Week 2022 with designs by Victor Weinsanto, Yoshiki, Imane Ayissi, Benjamin Benmoyal, Tom Van der Borght, Clara Daguin, Honey Fucking Dijon, Kevin Germanier, Mira Mikati, and Charles de Vilmorin.
-The company has also participated in the Cow Parade in New York City which benefitted the charitable organisation God’s Love We Deliver.

 In 2019, actress Tan Zhuo became the first-ever Chinese brand ambassador of Baccarat.

 Baccarat has supported UNICEF by underwriting their annual Snowflake Ball.
 The company has also participated in the Cow Parade in New York City which benefitted the charitable organisation God’s Love We Deliver, and The Trifecta Gala benefiting several charities and community organisations including the V Foundation for Cancer Research and the West End School.
 The company also has a partnership with the Virgil Abloh Post Modern Scholarship Fund.
 Baccarat has also collaborated with The National YoungArts Foundation, a charity established to identify and support high school artists in their educational and professional development.

 Baccarat has also collaborated with The National YoungArts Foundation, a charity established to identify and support high school artists in their educational and professional development.

+In May 2019, Baccarat and Woodford Reserve announced a limited edition American whiskey, Woodford Reserve Baccarat Edition.

+During Miami Art Basel in 2019, Baccarat announced a collaboration with American designer Virgil Abloh, founder of Off-White and former artistic director of Louis Vuitton menswear.

+In October 2019, American clothing brand Supreme announced a partnership with Baccarat.